 Another innovative and modern strategy for decorating with ceramic tile involves extending the tile from the floor upwards, onto focal walls.
 This technique integrates the tiles themselves into the room design in a way that cannot be achieved on the floor alone.
 Though almost any floor tile can be mounted on walls using ordinary techniques, homeowners may want to reserve this design option for high end materials that inspire a sense of pride in ownership.
 At home in our own spaces, we tend to notice the walls more than the floors.

-For professional advice on flooring, window treatments or decorating in a way that complements your home’s decor, contact the experts at herberts workroom101.
+For professional advice on flooring, window treatments or decorating in a way that complements your home’s decor, contact the experts at herberts workroom 101.
 We proudly serve Denver, Greenwood Village, Castle Pines, Castle Rock, Centennial, Parker, Highlands Ranch, Littleton, Englewood, Aurora and surrounding cities.
-Stop by our showroom in Centennial, CO or contact us for an in-home shopping appointment.
+Stop by our showroom in Centennial, CO or contact us for a virtual shopping appointment.